Frequently Asked Questions

 Eliminating the need for a built-in high-level language source compiler significantly reduces GPU driver complexity, enabling a diversity of language front ends.

-No. You can use existing GLSL shaders with the LunarG SDK included tool glslangValidator, which creates SPIR-V shaders from equivalent GLSL or HLSL shaders.
+No. You can use existing shaders with the LunarG SDK included tool glslangValidator, which creates SPIR-V shaders from equivalent GLSL or HLSL shaders.
 See the question “Are Vulkan shaders written in the same way as in OpenGL or GLSL?” elsewhere in this FAQ.

 Shader Creation Tool

-The glslangValidator creates SPIR-V shaders from equivalent GLSL shaders.
+The glslangValidator creates SPIR-V shaders from equivalent GLSL and HLSL shaders.

 SPIR-V Disassembler and Assembler Tools